Local sports roundup: Holmen, Taebel win MVC golf meet

 WIAC

-La CROSSE — The UW-La Crosse softball team picked up a pair of statement wins in a road doubleheader Tuesday, winning both ends of a doubleheader against UW-Oshkosh.
+The Eagles picked up a pair of statement wins in a road doubleheader Tuesday, winning both ends of a doubleheader against UW-Oshkosh.

-The Eagles (17-8, 5-1) won game one 5-4 to hand the Titans (20-6, 6-2) their first WIAC loss of the season.
-UWO saw their 10-game winning streak snapped after a three-run sixth inning capped off by an RBI groundout by freshman Madi O'Brien to take the lead.
+The Eagles (17-8, 5-1) handed the Titans (20-6, 6-2) their first conference loss of the season in the opener.
+Oshkosh had its 10-game winning streak snapped after a three-run sixth inning capped off by an RBI groundout by freshman Madi O'Brien to give the Eagles the lead.
 Sophomore pitcher Remington Stark recorded her fifth win of the season with three shutout innings of relief work.

-In game two, sophomore catcher Hannah Lalk hit a solo home run in the top of the ninth to secure a 10-9 win.
-Senior infielder Kendra Leis went 3 for 5 with three RBIs while freshman shortstop Kyra Lard hit 4 for 5.
+Sophomore catcher Hannah Lalk hit a solo home run in the top of the ninth inning to secure the sweep.
+Senior infielder Kendra Leis went 3 for 5 with three RBI while freshman shortstop Kyra Lard hit 4 for 5.

 MEN’S TENNIS